25 April 2021

+Arguments, both moral and practical, against statehood for DC also have nothing to do with race.
 The question we must ask when we consider that remedy – or, indeed, when we consider any remedy that involves a dramatic change to the status quo – is not merely whether the remedy will solve the particular problem at hand.
 We must also ask what other old problems the status quo is designed to curtail and what new problems the proposed remedy might create.
 We must ask whether those problems, both old and new, are more or less onerous than the one we intend to fix.
 And we must ask whether there is some less dramatic remedy that might provide similar relief at lesser cost.

 And, in general, to answer those questions, we must first understand how severe the problem is and why it – and the status quo that creates it – exists in the first place.

 The residents of Washington, DC, are, to some extent, disenfranchised with respect to the Federal government.
 That is a fact: they have a say in the choice of the Executive but they do not have representation in the Legislature; they have a say in how laws are to be enforced but not in what those laws are or ought to be.
 If we believe in the moral basis of representative democracy – that governments “derive their just powers from the consent of the governed” – then we must consider that an authentic problem.
 And we must wonder why it exists and why it has been allowed to persist throughout the several centuries of the American experiment in democratic rule.